 ||Things we don’t know that we don’t know.
 This is the quadrant most likely to shipwreck plans.

-My personal takeaway from this is that I will try using this quadrant when listing risks.
-Just having a space for the possibility of unknown knowns & unknowns can be an impetus to do a little risk-storming & consultation, to help you discover the as-yet-unknowns.
+Less dramatically, my takeaway from this is to use this quadrant when listing risks and assumptions.
+Just having a space for the possibility of unknown knowns & unknowns can be an impetus to discuss, “risk-storm” & consult, to help your team discover the as-yet-unknowns.

 We had a debate&discussion at XP-Man on NoEstimates for which I did some notes.
 Reading the NoEstimates stuff, I was most attracted to the sense of “Let’s not be satisfied with second rate” and of a thirst for continuous improvement.